python-websockets/websockets/docs/faq.rst

 No, there isn't.

+Python 2 reached end of life on January 1st, 2020.

-websockets builds upon asyncio which requires Python 3.
+Before that date, websockets required asyncio and therefore Python 3.